Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Stabilized Sparse Multi-Scale Algorithm

 \subsection{Log-Domain Stabilization}

 When running Algorithm \ref{alg:Scaling} with small regularization parameter $\veps$, entries in the kernel $\kernel$, and the scaling factors $u$ and $v$ may become both very small and very large, leading to numerical difficulties.
-However, under suitable conditions (see Section \ref{sec:IntroductionRelatedWork}, in particular \cite{Cominetti-ExpBarrierConvergence-1992}), the optimal dual variables $(\alpha,\beta)$ remain finite and have a stable limit as $\veps \to 0$.
-Therefore, we are looking for a reformulation of the algorithm, such that it remains numerically applicable with small $\veps$.

-In \cite{SharifySinkhorn2013} it was proposed to rewrite the Sinkhorn iterations directly in terms of the dual variables, instead of the scaling factors.
+However, under suitable conditions (e.g.~standard optimal transport, finite cost function) it can be shown that the optimal dual variables $(\alpha,\beta)$ remain finite and have a stable limit as $\veps \to 0$ (\cite{Cominetti-ExpBarrierConvergence-1992}, see also Remark \ref{rem:AuctionStabilityMotivation}).
+In \cite{YuilleInvisibleHand1994,SharifySinkhorn2013} and others it was proposed to formulate the Sinkhorn iterations directly in terms of the dual variables, instead of the scaling factors.
 For example, an update of $\alpha$ would be performed as follows:

-Subtracting the maximum from $\iterll{\psi}$ and adding it again later, avoids large arguments in the exponential function.
-While this resolves the issue of extreme scaling factors, it perturbs the simple matrix multiplication structure of the original Sinkhorn algorithm and requires many additional evaluations of the exponential function and the logarithm in each iteration.
+Subtracting the maximum from $\iterll{\psi}$ avoids large arguments in the exponential function.
+While this resolves the issue of extreme scaling factors, it perturbs the simple matrix multiplication structure of the algorithm and requires many additional evaluations of $\exp$ and $\log$ in each iteration.

-As an alternative (as also presented in \cite{ChizatEntropicNumeric2016}, see Remark \ref{rem:ComparisonChizatEntropic}) we employ a relative, redundant parametrization of the alternating dual optimization iterations.
-We write the scaling factors $(u,v)$, \eqref{eqn:ScalingFactors}, as
+As an alternative, we employ the redundant parametrization of the iterations as proposed in\cite{ChizatEntropicNumeric2018}.
+The scaling factors $(u,v)$, \eqref{eqn:ScalingFactors}, are written as

 Our goal is to formulate iterations \eqref{eqn:IterationsScaling} directly in terms of $(\uRel,\vRel)$, while keeping $(\alphaBase,\betaBase)$ unchanged during most iterations.
 The role of $(\alphaBase,\betaBase)$ is to occasionally `absorb' the large values of $(u,v)$ such that $(\uRel,\vRel)$ remain bounded.
 This leads to two types of iterations: stabilized iterations, during which only $(\uRel,\vRel)$ are changed, and absorption iterations, during which $(\uRel,\vRel)$ are absorbed into $(\alphaBase,\betaBase)$.
-In this way, we can combine the simplicity of the scaling algorithm in terms of the scaling factor formulation with the numerical stability of the iterations in the log-domain formulation.
+In this way, we can combine the simplicity of the scaling algorithm in terms of the scaling factor formulation with the numerical stability of the iterations in the log-domain formulation \eqref{eqn:SinkhornLogDomain}.

 Analogous to the function $\getKernel$, \eqref{eqn:getKernel}, we define the \emph{stabilized kernel} as